Standardized Assessment Measures at Shepherd University

 20. In 2005, Shepherd seniors were moderately less satisfied (M) with their entire educational experience as compared with other seniors nationwide.
 In 2010, seniors at Shepherd were only slightly less satisfied (S) with their overall experience than respondents in the three comparison groups.

-Challenges (gaps that matter) gleaned from the NSSE data gathered this past year include:
+Challenges (gaps that matter) gleaned from the NSSE data gathered in 2010:

 1. In 2010, Shepherd seniors reported being less likely (S) to receive prompt written or oral feedback from faculty on academic performance than SP, CC or national norm.